Pauloguilhermepp/5954022-ComputerGraphicsProject/README.md

 # Solar System Simulation

 The current project aims to simulate the solar system using OpenGL.
 It provides a real-time visualization of the Sun, Earth, and other planets, allowing the user to navigate and explore the solar system.
-The simulation takes into account *Newton's law of universal gravitation* to approximate thr bodies orbits.
+The simulation takes into account *Newton's law of universal gravitation* to approximate the bodies orbits.

 ## Collaborators
-This project was made by:
+This project was developed by:
 * Ângelo Pilotto - NºUSP: 12542647
 * Paulo Guilherme Pinheiro Pereira - NºUSP: 12542755